1714 Jefferson Street,

 It was always considered one of the more popular theatres in the area and was situated across the street from Fisk University.

-An opening date is unknown at the moment, but it was certainly operating in the late 1930’s and perhaps before then.
+The Ritz Theater was opened around April 1937.
 It closed around 1969 and there is a report that ‘it remained a recognizable landmark, at the time of a 1999 proposal to turn it into a mass transit center with day care facilities’.
 That did not happen and the building was razed possibly at the time of construction of Interstate 40.

 There was also a ‘newer’ Ritz Theater which operated in Nashville from 1973 – 1980 (no address found).
 This was closed soon after a customer was stabbed.
 It was demolished in June 2001.